Khalil-Hamdy/Paymob-Task/README.md

 MovieHub - 2024 Best Movies App
 MovieHub Banner

-A modern Android application that displays the best movies of 2024, with favorites support and offline persistence.
-Built with Kotlin, MVVM, and Jetpack Components.

 ## Features
 ✔ Movie List – Fetches top 2024 movies from TheMovieDB API.